- Chassis # WBSDE9344YBZ94733

 - Showing Just 33,000 Documented Miles From New

 - Finished In Oxford Green Over Caramel Leather Interior

-- Featuring All Original Paint And Single Family Ownership Until 2021
+- Featuring Original Paint And Single Family Ownership Until 2021

 - A Highly Original And Very Well Maintained Example

-- Sale Include Original Owner's Manuals, 3 Keys, Available Service Records, Stock Head Unit, Clean CARFAX, And More
+- Original Owner's Manuals, 3 Keys, Service Records, Stock Head Unit, Clean CARFAX, & More